knoxa/knoxa.github.io/README.md

 # My web pages

 These web pages cover my experiments with knowledge representation and reasoning (KRR).

-If you're more interested in 'what it does' than 'how it does it', you can start with the [worked examples](examples/index).
+If you're more interested in 'what' than 'how' you can start with the [worked examples](examples/index).

+## Argumentation

+I'm applying [argumentation theory](https://dstl.github.io/eleatics/doc/argumentation/) to the 'reasoning' part of KRR.
+This is the topic of my my [linked-text](https://github.com/knoxa/argumentation) repository.
+I also make good use of the [Dstl eleatics](https://github.com/dstl/eleatics) repository.

+## Linked Text

+Reasoning over information from text, with arguments grounded in the source text.
+This treats natural language text as a knowledge base, and is the topic of my [linked-text](https://github.com/knoxa/linked-text) repository.

+## Data

 ### Military History